 To narrow down the area under surveillance, you can limit the PTZ movements.

-Save as Pan 0: Click to set the current position as zero-point for pan coordinates.Pan-tilt limits: The camera uses the coordinates of the center of the image when you set pan-tilt limits.
+Save as Pan $0\square$: Click to set the current position as zero-point for pan coordinates.

+Pan-tilt limits: The camera uses the coordinates of the center of the image when you set pan-tilt limits.

 - Left pan limit: Click to limit the camera's pan movements to the left.
 Click again to remove the limit. - Right pan limit: Click to limit the camera's pan movements to the right.
 Click again to remove the limit. - Top tilt limit: Click to limit the camera's tilt movements to the top.
-Click again to remove the limit. - Bottom tilt limit: Click to limit the camera's tilt movements to the bottom.
+Click again to remove the limit. - ---- Bottom tilt limit: Click to limit the camera's tilt movements to the bottom.
 Click again to remove the limit.

-Auto-flip Enables the camera head to instantly reverse 360° and continue to pan beyond its mechanical limit.E-flip : Automatically corrects the camera view by flipping the image 180° when the camera tilts beyond -90°.
-Nadir-flip close to the camera.
-This way, the camera can ignore objects such as overhead wires, streetlights, or other nearby objects.
-To make the camera focus on the areas of interest, set the near focus limit to a value greater than the distance at which the objects of no interest tend to appear.
+Auto-flip : Enables the camera head to instantly reverse 360° and continue to pan beyond its mechanical limit.

+E-flip : Automatically corrects the camera view by flipping the image 180° when the camera tilts beyond -90°.

-: Enables the camera to pan 180° when tilting beyond -90°, and then continue upwards.
+Nadir-flip : Enables the camera to pan 180° when tilting beyond -90°, and then continue upwards.

 Zoom limit: Select a value to limit the camera's maximum zoom level.
 Optical or digital (e.g. 480x D) values can be selected.
 When using a joystick, only digital zoom levels can be used to set the zoom limit.
-Near focus limit: Select a value to prevent the camera from autofocusing on objects